'DWELLING PLACES BEYOND FORM'

 At the onset of each season those who knew and loved Nigel pause to reflect on his many gifts and attributes.

 They 'remember the places' and 'stand for a few moments'.
 They cook.
 They laugh.
 They play sport.
 They look on nature.
 They pray.
 In the shade of the evening they are near to him once again.
-They are 'beside him' as his 'best' shines bright.
+They are 'beside him' as his 'best', his true essence, shines bright and his wide influence is recalled.

 A dwelling place beyond form